Miss Nippon: History

 In 1945, after the end of World War II, Japan entered a difficult era of reconstruction.
 Relief supplies "LARA supplies" sent from the United States saved Japanese children suffering from malnutrition.
 An urgent resolution of appreciation was adopted at the plenary session of members of the House of Representatives in 1947 for this act.

 In 1950, a female goodwill ambassador was sent to thank the American people.
 The "Miss Nippon Contest" was held to select goodwill ambassadors.
 Fujiko Yamamoto, who later became one of Japan's leading movie actresses, won the first Miss Nippon.

 After that, there was a time of interruption, and in 1968 it was the Wada Laboratory (formerly Wada Milk), a beauty research group represented by Shizuo Wada, who advocated and practiced the Wada-style figure ring method as slimming health beauty.
-It was.
 At that time, Shizuo Wada was also in the limelight as a leader of television calisthenics.

 "Miss Nippon" visited countries around the world with the letter of former Prime Minister Nobusuke Kishi and helped pave the way for the success of the Expo '70.

 Wada Laboratory (Wada Shoji Co., Ltd.), which hosted the first revival tournament in 1968 to the 49th tournament in 2017, was formed on July 1, 2017, with the aim of further developing Miss Nippon.
 The hosting of the Miss Nippon Contest and the management of Miss Nippon were transferred to the Miss Nippon Association, and the philosophy was inherited.

 Meanwhile, Yuko Wada of Miss Nippon (later married to Kaoru, the second son of Shizuo) from 1995 to 1979 became the chairman of the Miss Nippon Contest.

 In 2019, in commemoration of the 50th anniversary of Miss Nippon's resurrection, "50 Years of Japanese Beauty, Showa, Heisei, and New Age Beauty" was released.

 Ai Wada, who has been the "Miss Nippon Chief Manager" since August 1, 2020, has been appointed as the "Miss Nippon Contest Tournament chairman".
 Kentaro Wada is appointed as "Miss Nippon Contest Secretariat Representative".
 A new system by brothers and sisters has started.

 Eligibility for application

-Participants are open to the public, and anyone who meets the following conditions can apply (as of 2021).
+Applications are open to the public, and anyone who meets the following conditions can apply (as of 2021).